Banigo1/alx_tools/git/README.md

-This is my first repository as an ALX learner.
+This is my first repository as an ALX student.
 I decided to use this name in place of MySuperRepo